 - Learn how to apply storytelling techniques within families, friendships, and other informal gatherings.

 The Certificate in Community Storytelling is ideal for nonprofit staff, social entrepreneurs, government officials, teachers, parents, ministers, journalists, social justice activists, and anyone seeking to strengthen families, local communities, or charitable organizations.
-The training program begins with a three-day intensive March 20-23, 2019, and ends with a closing intensive October 24-27, 2019.
+The training program begins with a three-day intensive March 20-23, 2019, and ends with a closing intensive October 23-26, 2019.
 Both intensives will take place in retreat-like settings in Ashland, Oregon.
 Between the spring and fall workshops, participants will gather online for training, troubleshooting, and discussion with The Hearth founder, Mark Yaconelli.
 Continuing Education Units are available through a partnership with Southern Oregon University.*

 What is The Hearth?